angular-schule/website-articles/blog/2019-10-ngx-semantic-version/README.md

 ```

 Whenever you will release a version, you can use _standard-version_ and it will keep your versioning clean and your `CHANGELOG.md` up-to-date.
-Furthermore it will link all commits in your `CHANGELOG.md` and references to closed issues from your trouble ticket system, so that it's easy to understand what has been done in the release.
+Furthermore, it will link all commits in your `CHANGELOG.md` and references to closed issues from your trouble ticket system, so that it's easy to understand what has been done in the release.
 It will also tag version so that they will be available as releases via Github, Gitlab or whatever you are using.

 ## How to use

+Are you excited, too?
+Then let's get started!

 Now we know what all the tools are doing but we haven't implemented them yet.
-At this time _ngx-semantic-version_ comes into the play.
+Here _ngx-semantic-version_ enters the game.
 It is an Angular schematic that will add and configure all the tools for you.

-You simply need to run the following command on your terminal:
+You simply need to run the following command:

 ```bash
 ng add ngx-semantic-version
 ```

+After installation, you `package.json` file is updaded.
-It will adjust your `package.json` file and adds the `commitlint.config.js` which includes the basic ruleset for conventional commit.
+You will also find a file named `commitlint.config.js` which includes the basic ruleset for conventional commit.
 You can [adjust the configuration](https://commitlint.js.org/#/reference-rules) to satisfy your needs even more.

-Try out to make some changes at your project.
+Try it out to make some changes to your project!
 Commitlint will now check the commit message and tell you if it is valid or not.
 It prevents you from adding bad commit messages to your project.
-_Commitizen_ will support you by building the message in the right format and it even explicitly asks you for issue references and Breaking Changes, it's really helpful.
+_Commitizen_ will support you by building the message in the right format and it even explicitly asks you for issue references and Breaking Changes – it's really helpful.

-Last but not least, you can use _standard-version_ to release your project.
-Therefore you just need to run the following command:
+If you typically use `npm version` to cut a new release, do this instead:

 ```bash
 npm run release
 ```

-you should also consider using one of the following commands instead:
+You should also consider use one of the following commands:

 ```bash
 npm run release -- --first-release  # create the initial release and create the `CHANGELOG.md` npm run release -- --prerelease     # create a pre-release instead of a regular one
 ```

+_standard-version_ will now do the following:

+1. It "bumps" the version in `package.json`.
+2. It updates the `CHANGELOG.md` file
+3. It commits the `package.json` and `CHANGELOG.md` files
+4. It tags a new release in the git history.

-Check out also the [official documentation](https://www.npmjs.com/package/standard-version#release-as-a-pre-release) for further information.
+Check out the [official documentation](https://www.npmjs.com/package/standard-version#release-as-a-pre-release) for further information.

+## Conclusion

+I hope that `ngx-semantic-version` will make your daily work easier.
+If you have a problem, please feel free to open an [issue](https://github.com/d-koppenhagen/ngx-semantic-version/issues).
+And if you have any improvements, I'm especially happy about a [pull-request](https://github.com/d-koppenhagen/ngx-semantic-version/pulls).

 Happy code, commit and release!
+**Happy coding, committing and releasing!**

 <hr>